Science of Engineering Materials

 6. Describe common degradation and failure processes for each basic class of materials.

-7. Identify functional requirements for real world scenarios and select an appropriate material based on those requirements.
+7. Identify functional requirements for real world scenarios and select an appropriate material based on those requirements, as well as economic, environmental, and societal impacts.

 8. Document materials data in publication-quality graphical and tabular forms, and discuss the meaning of the data.